savingsVPN Rankings · Ireland

 "Cheapest" and "best value" are not the same thing, and conflating them is how people end up with a bad VPN.
 Value is price-to-quality — what you get for what you pay — not simply the lowest number on the page.
 The cheapest VPN in the world is worthless if it leaks your IP, cannot unblock RTÉ Player or sells your browsing data; that is not a bargain, it is a liability (and the worst offenders are the "free" ones we cover separately).

 So when we say best value, we mean a VPN that is both inexpensive and genuinely good: fast, audited no-logs, reliable for streaming, and easy to live with.
-On that measure Surfshark is the consensus winner — premium quality at budget pricing — while CyberGhost is the other side of the same coin, a genuinely high-quality VPN that happens to be cheap.
+On that measure CyberGhost is the consensus winner — a genuinely high-quality VPN that happens to be cheap, and backed by the longest refund window in the business.
 The lowest sticker price, if that is what you are after, belongs to Private Internet Access.

 The one-line rule: the best value VPN is the cheapest one that is still good.
-For most Irish households that is Surfshark — budget pricing, unlimited devices, audited no-logs and reliable RTÉ Player access.
-For the rock-bottom price it is PIA; for the longest risk-free trial, CyberGhost.
+For most Irish households that is CyberGhost — cheap, beginner-friendly, audited no-logs, a dedicated RTÉ server and a 45-day refund.
+For the rock-bottom price, and unlimited devices, it is PIA.

 How we ranked them: what makes a VPN good value